 Thank you for attending the Darwin Consent Authority hearing into the Kulaluk rezoning applications on July 22nd last.
 I enclose a summary of the discussion about the Gunabibi site mentioned by David Ritchie in his letter to the Gwalwa Daraniki Association in 1982, written in his role as head of Aboriginal Sacred Sites Authority (ASSA).
 In more recent times I was surprise to discover further details about the origins of this site and that it retains such significance amongst living people like James Gaykamungu of Bagot Community, elders in Arnhem Land and the Larrakia people.
-I urge AAPA to record James' story urgently because he is not in the best of health and was uniquely involved in events never recorded, to my knowledge.
+I urge AAPA to record James' story because he was uniquely involved in events never recorded, to my knowledge.
 Don White of Bagot Community is another man who knows more about the site.